How to design and build a B2B website

 - Evaluating potential suppliers or checking out the market

 What questions do your customers have in mind?
 For example:

 The simplest way to get answers to these questions is to talk to your existing customers.
 What were they thinking when they came to your website?
 Did your site help them with their problems and queries?

 Failing that, tools like Google Search Console and Quora will help you explore the sorts of questions people typically ask.
 And that brings us nicely on to…

 Creating your website design

-It’s finally time to start designing your website!
+It’s finally time to start designing your new website!
 The planning we’ve just described might seem really heavy and time-consuming – but it’s essential if you want to avoid wasting time and effort at later stages of the project.

 Your design should communicate three things:

 - Who you are: your brand’s identity and what you stand for?

 - What you do: how you help your customers